Purse repair rings 0.30mm, 1.18mm I.D.

 Micromaille - feathery tendrils of metal seeming unlikely to support their weight -

 is most easily made by machines.
-They definitely have the advantage regarding precision.
+They have the advantage regarding precision and speed.

 Fortunately for us, machines must be programmed